Just when you thought there was nowhere left for CBD to go, a surprising new frontier has emerged.

 Transdermal administration of CBD only affects a localized area.
 While the body can transport some of the pain relief to other areas, the biggest relief is usually felt at the point of contact.
 This makes it especially promising for patients who have localized pain, such as a laceration wound or insect sting.

-This delivery method is potent, as the CBD skips the body’s processing systems.
+This delivery method is potentially potent, as the CBD skips the body’s processing systems.
 The liver chemically some of the CBD and that can reduce its potency of action.
 The result is a greater waiting period and a weaker final effect.

 CBD clothing and gauze are able to skirt the body’s natural filtration systems and deliver the medicine directly to the affected areas, whether that’s sore muscles or open wounds.